 Leveling the deck can be a little tricky and sometimes can take a trained dealer up to two hours to adjust.
 If you have a hard time making the adjustment, you can have your local Exmark dealer take care of it.

 Check the Exmark Deck Bearing in Spindle Housing

 If your deck is level and you still have a bad cut, you need to check your Exmark mower deck bearing(s) under your deck.
 Again, check to make sure the spark plug boots are off the spark plugs for safety.
 Some small engines will have one spark plug while others have two.

-Making sure the spark plug boots are removed will prevent the engine from starting from spinning the blades over.
+Making sure the spark plug boots are removed will prevent the engine from starting.
 Be very careful and put on a good pair of leather work gloves to protect your hands.

 Grab a hold of one Exmark blade at a time at each end of the blade and see if you can rock the blade up and down.
 Feel this motion and listen for a nock.
 If the blade moves or creates a noise, you have a bad bearing in the spindle housing, or a quill assembly, as they are sometimes called.

 You have to make a decision whether you are able to rebuild it or if it is just easier for you to replace the cutter housing assembly which typically includes the bearing.

 Your Exmark dealer will typically only carry the complete cutter housing assembly and will not recommend rebuilding for longevity reasons.